 For a low-risk investment choice or in addition to investing in stocks, nonprofits can buy treasury bills or treasury bonds.
 These are some of the lowest-risk investments you can make because they’re fully backed by the US government if held to maturity.
 Treasury bills are rising in popularity for nonprofit reserves due to raising yield rates that are highly liquid and often bring greater returns than money markets and savings.

 If needed, Investment Advisors can also sell treasury bills for you on secondary markets in between yields.
 This way, the funds remain highly liquid, and you can typically access the cash in 3 business days.
-Treasuries are currently a popular opportunity for more risk averse organizations who still want targeted growth.
+Treasuries are currently a popular opportunity for more risk-averse organizations that still want targeted growth.

 Can a Nonprofit Invest in CDs?